adambard/learnxinyminutes-docs/kdb+.html.markdown

 / Take (#), drop (_) and find (?) are also useful working with lists l:1 2 3 4 5 6 7 8 9
-/ take the first 5 elements
+l:1+til 9 / til is a useful shortcut for generating ranges / take the first 5 elements
 5#l / => 1 2 3 4 5
 / drop the first 5